thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 developed into a more concise implementation.

 First, the *get\_state\_select*, *get\_district\_select* and *get\_state\_select* methods
-can all be replaced with a generic *get_select* method that takes the xpath of the SELECT element as an argument.
+can all be replaced with a generic *get_select* method that takes the xpath of a SELECT element as an argument.

 {% highlight python %}